Music of Africa: Influence on North American music

-Miriam Makeba, Hugh Masekela and Babatunde Olatunji were among the earliest African performing artists to develop sizable fan bases in the United States.
-Non-commercial African-American radio stations promoted African music as part of their cultural and political missions in the 1960s and 1970s.
-African music also found eager audiences at Historically Black colleges and universities (HBCUs) and appealed particularly to activists in the civil rights and Black Power movements.
+Miriam Makeba, Hugh Masekela, and Babatunde Olatunji were among the earliest African artists to develop sizable fan bases in the United States.
+During the 1960s and 1970s, non-commercial African-American radio stations promoted African music as part of their cultural and political missions.
+African music also found enthusiastic audiences at Historically Black colleges and universities (HBCUs) and held particular appeal for activists in the civil rights and Black Power movements.